UNCG-DAISY/psi-collect/paper/paper.md

 # Statement of Need

-`psi-collect` enables scientists to download NOAA Emergency Response Imagery via Python in a variety of ways (via date, storm),and obtain metrics on downloaded images though the cataloging functions.
+`psi-collect` enables scientists to download NOAA Emergency Response Imagery via Python in a variety of ways (via date, storm) and obtain metrics on downloaded images though the cataloging functions.
 We envision that `psi-collect` could be used to develop reproducible computational workflows to analyze post-event imagery.
 For example, images can be used to: assess damage to the built environment [e.g., @Thomas2014], categorize impact in the context of the @Sallenger2000 Storm Impact Scale [e.g., @Liu2014; @Goldstein2020], evaluate forecasts of storm impact [@Morgan2019], measure the morphology